 A big F-16 donation to Ukraine comes with a major condition

-Belgium will send 30 F-16 fighter jets to Ukraine, however it must avoid use over Russia.
+Belgium plans to send 30 F-16 fighter jets to Ukraine, but it must avoid using them over Russia.

 Zelenskyy has emphasized Ukraine's need for enhanced air defenses against Russia.